sparkflows/sparkflows-docs/docs/tutorials/pipelines/afpl-create-emr-cluster.rst

 EMR Cluster Creation
 =================================

-This tutorial will cover how to use Airflow Pipeline feature to create an EMR Cluster, add an existing workflow as an step to it and finally terminate the EMR cluster.
+This tutorial will cover how to use Airflow Pipeline feature to create an EMR Cluster, add an existing workflow as a step to it, and finally, terminate the EMR cluster.

+It includes steps involved for the following:

+* Setting up the pipeline
-This tutorial covers steps involved in setting up the pipeline, configuring the **Create EMR** & **EMR Workflow** nodes and execution of the pipeline.
+* Configuring the **Create EMR** & **EMR Workflow** nodes
+* Executing the pipeline

-Pipeline
+Pipeline Set Up
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Create a Pipeline as below.
+#.
+Create a Pipeline as shown below.

    .. figure:: ../../_assets/tutorials/pipeline/afpl-createemr-pipeline.png
       :alt: Pipeline Tutorials